 Talking about pooping has never bothered me.
-Talking about our bodies, puberty, wierd stuff and even the birds and the bees has never bothered me either.
+Talking about our bodies, puberty, weird stuff and even the birds and the bees has never bothered me either.
 My family would tell you that there is no subject too sacred for Mom (that’s me) to discuss.
 If you want to talk – I’m your gal.
 AND even if you don’t want to talk about it, if I’m your mom – we’re going to hash it out.

 My favorite times to bring up topics my teenagers hate is in the car.
 They can’t go anywhere.
 They can’t get away.
 These things need to be discussed if they are going to grow into big, productive, knowledgeable people.
-Yes, my children are leary of going on long road trips with me.
+Yes, my children are leery of going on long road trips with me.

 Back to pooping… It’s part of life.
 It’s healthy.
 Everybody does it!
 It’s good to poop!

 Well, if you have children, this may not be the first time you’ve read, discussed, or contemplated the issue of pooping.
 It seems like if you have at least one child & have been a parent for any length of time, you will at some point have dealt (or you will eventually have to deal) with a constipated child.
-They don’t eat enough fibre.
-The don’t drink enough water.
+They don’t eat enough fiber.
+They don’t drink enough water.
 They are too dang busy building playing with Legos to go to the bathroom.

 I’ll never forget the day Mamaw looked at me and said, “Candi, I’ve been constipated for as long as I can remember.”

-That, my friends, can not be healthy.
+That, my friends, cannot be healthy.